JeanMeche/riegler.fr/src/content/posts/2023-09-30-lazy-loading-mockable/2023-09-30-lazy-loading-mockable.md

 /**
  * inject a service asynchronously
  *
  * @param: injector.
-If the injector is a NodeInjector the loaded module will be destroyed alonside its injector */ export async function injectAsync<T>(
+If the injector is a NodeInjector the loaded module will be destroyed alongside its injector */ export async function injectAsync<T>(
   injector: Injector,